The Sum of All Fears (film): Critical response

 Ed Gonzalez of Slant magazine took issue with the film's violent content, especially as it was released not long after the September 11 terrorist attacks in the US.

 Box office

-The Sum of All Fears made $31.1 million during its opening weekend, ranking in first place at the box office, beating Star Wars: Episode II – Attack of the Clones.
-According to Box Office Mojo, the film made U.S. $118,907,036 and $75,014,336 in foreign totals, easily recovering its $68 million production costs.
+The Sum of All Fears made $31.1 million during its opening weekend, ranking in first place at the box office, beating Star Wars: Episode II – Attack of the Clones and Undercover Brother.
+It then made $19.2 million in its second weekend, outgrossing Divine Secrets of the Ya-Ya Sisterhood and Bad Company in the process.
+According to Box Office Mojo, the film made $118,907,036 domestically and $75,014,336 in foreign totals, easily recovering its $68 million production costs.

-Awards
+Accolades

 The film won a Visual Effects Society Award for "Best Supporting Visual Effects in a Motion Picture."
 The recipients were Glenn Neufeld, Derek Spears, Dan Malvin, and Al DiSarro.